RLcapital/rlcapital.github.io/_pages/cv.md

 Education
 ======
-* Tornto Metropolitan University | Bachelor of Commerce in Economics + Minor in Finance
+Toronto Metropolitan University | Bachelor of Commerce in Economics + Minor in Finance

-  Relevant Coursework: _Mathematics for Economics, Advanced Microeconomics, Econometrics, Game Theory, Applied Research methods, Applied Economic Analysis, Investment Analysis, Money & Banking, Derivatives_
+* Relevant Coursework: _Mathematics for Economics, Advanced Microeconomics, Econometrics, Game Theory, Applied Research methods, Applied Economic Analysis, Investment Analysis, Money & Banking, Derivatives_

-  Activities and societies:
+* Activities and societies:
     * Ted Rogers TRACE Delegate | Interest Group (Sept.
 2022–Dec.
 2022)
     * PennyDrops Research & Development Associate | Non-profit Organization (Jun 2024-Sept.
 2025)

-* CFA Level 1 Candidate for May 2026
+CFA Level 1 Candidate for May 2026

 Work experience
 ======
-* Mover for Quality Move Management (Toronto Location) | June.
+Mover for Quality Move Management (Toronto Location) | June.
 2023-Aug.
 2023, June 2024-Aug.2024
   * Worked closely with my manager to complete concurrent tasks such as paperwork, bookkeeping, & other office work.
   * Performed laborious tasks such as warehouse logistics such as tracking customer shipments moving in and out of the warehouse—tracking inventory
   * Moved clients from all over Ontario with packing, loading, delivery, unloading, and assembling services—jobs as heavy as 20,000ibs in a day